Latest posts by Florian (see all)

 These compostable baby wipes from Eco by Naty are made from 100% renewable, plant-based materials.

-This makes them a great choice for (babies with) sensitive skin.
-The materials used to make these wipes are harvested from 100% FSC certified wood, meaning from forests that are managed sustainably.
+This makes them a great choice for sensitive skins.
+The materials used to make these wipes are harvested from 100% FSC certified wood, meaning it comes from forests that are managed sustainably.